Deutsche Bank's options to solve capital dilemma seen to be limited

 Thanks to a hiring spree to beef up compliance, its headcount rose to more than 101,300 in the middle of this year, above the roughly 98,600 staff levels seen one year earlier.
 To bring its cost base into line with rivals Credit Suisse and Barclays, Deutsche needs to shed an additional 12,000 to 15,000 jobs, a plan that would likely bring 2 to 3 billion euros in restructuring charges, Autonomous Research said.
 Another step could be to freeze bonus payments.
 This could save up to 1 billion euros but would risk seeing the bank's top talent walk out to join a competitor.
 "Judging from its track record, Deutsche Bank seems to have an inability to cut net costs and generate operating leverage independent of management in charge," JP Morgan analyst Kian Abouhossein said in a note late last month.
 MERGERS Deutsche Bank has held exploratory merger talks with Commerzbank, but a deal would likely take years to pull off.
 Again the depressed state of financial stocks limits both banks' room for maneuver.

 A merger with a European peer is also an option.
 Several Deutsche Bank investors have pushed the lender to explore such options.
 However, no other bank is likely to consider a merger until Deutsche has put its litigation issues behind it.
-GOVERNMENT INTERVENTION Politicians in Germany are watching developments nervously.
-Worries that a large fine would cripple Deutsche have prompted German officials to lobby Washington officials to be lenient.

 State aid such as the injection of capital will be a tough sell with voters ahead of Germany's national elections in 2017.